Story of natural gas availability for space heating.

 - Installation of new heater and appliances.

 Your HVAC company should be able to install the elements of your new system quickly without much disruption to your routine.
 Your new set-up will then be inspected for compliance.
-If everything is good to go, your utility will turn on the gas, and you can start enjoying the clean and efficient cost-saving energy of natural gas.
+If everything is good to go, your utility will turn on the gas.
+Then and you can start enjoying the clean and efficient cost-saving energy of natural gas.

-Switching to Natural Gas: The Costs
+Switching to Natural Gas Heating: The Costs

 As noted above, to switch to natural gas, you will likely need to seek a permit, install a gas line, remove your old oil or propane tank, and install a new natural gas burning tank.
 You may also need to install new appliances.